 1) Setup:

-a) User requests some compute/storage resources (in PIN Element with Gateway Capability or PIN servers) to be reserved for service provider’s Service Hosting Environment.
+a) Hosting environment is installed on PIN Element with Gateway Capability or other PIN element with compute/storage capability (by service provider, 5G network operator or User).
+User requests some compute/storage resources (in PIN Element with Gateway Capability or other PIN element with compute/storage capability) to be reserved for usage by the hosting environment.

+b) Service provider can provide and configure an AAA server to control access to AS hosted in PIN.

-b) Software is deployed on Service Hosting Environment hosted by PIN Element with Gateway Capability (by service provider, 5G network operator or User).
+c) AS is enabled on hosting environment (by service provider, 5G network operator or User).

-2) Using an on-site application server application:
+2) Using an AS:

 a) User installs client applications on UE, e.g. a client application that configures temperature at home based on time or day or other triggers.

-b) Service provider provisions corresponding application server on PIN Element with Gateway Capability-hosted Service Hosting Environment.
+b) Service provider provisions corresponding serving AS in hosting environment in PIN.

-c) Client application on UE connects through 5G network to application server on PIN Element with Gateway Capability-hosted Service Hosting Environment.
-User configures application.
-The application server can communicate with PIN devices, e.g. to collect and process data locally.
+c) Client application on UE connects through 5G network to serving AS in PIN, after authorization from AAA server.
+User configures application through the client.
+The serving AS can communicate with PIN elements, e.g. to collect and process data locally.

-Editor’s Note: Possible additional clarification in the service flow for access control / security is FFS.

 5.6.4 Post-conditions

 The user can install and use a different UE application supported by the service provider.
-The service provider deploys corresponding application servers in the PIN Element with Gateway Capability-hosted Service Hosting Environment.
-Suitable applications include all kind of applications acting on privacy sensitive data, and, when the client UE is at home or close to home, latency sensitive rendering or interactive application components for games or office applications.
+The service provider deploys a corresponding AS in PIN.
+Suitable AS include all kind of applications acting on privacy sensitive data, and, when the client UE is at home or close to home, latency sensitive rendering or interactive application components for games or office applications.

 5.6.5 Existing features partly or fully covering the use case functionality